 Can Reduct Replace Descript for Podcast Editing?

-No. Reduct is not an audio or video editor.
-If you want to edit a podcast episode, you need Descript, Adobe Audition, or a similar tool.
+No. Reduct isn't an audio or video editor.
+To edit a podcast episode, you need Descript, Adobe Audition, or a similar tool.

 Can Descript Replace Reduct for User Research?

-Not effectively.
-While Descript can transcribe interview videos, it lacks the tagging, filtering, and insight extraction features researchers need.
-Reduct is purpose-built for research; Descript is not.
+Not really.
+Descript can transcribe interview videos, but it lacks the tagging, filtering, and insight extraction researchers need.
+Reduct is built for research.
+Descript isn't.

 Is Descript Worth $12/Month for Transcription Alone?

 Only if you also need the editing features.
-If you just want transcripts, VidNotes offers better value at $9.99/month and includes study tools Descript lacks.
+If you just want transcripts, VidNotes is better value at $9.99/month and includes study tools Descript lacks.

 Does Reduct Work Offline?